noosenergy/noos-docker-images/README.md

 Set of developer tools for working locally on the Neptune platform and build optimized [Docker base images](https://hub.docker.com/u/noosenergy):

 * a [CircleCI image](./docker/circleci) for running CI/CD pipelines
-* a [backing-up service](./docker/dbbackup) for databases into local / remote storage
+* a [Backup service](./docker/dbbackup) for persisting databases into local / remote storage
-* a [jupyter-hub service](./docker/jupyterhub) for launching a jupyterhub with custom assets
+* a [Fluentd service](./docker/fluentd) for launching a k8s pre-configured Fluentd daemonset
-* a [jupyter-lab service](./docker/jupyterlab) for launching a k8s pre-configured notebook server
+* a [JupyterLab service](./docker/jupyterlab) for launching a k8s pre-configured Jupyter notebook server

 ## Quickstart